Shabbat Meals and Prayer

 Shabbat Dinners and Services

-Ready to be back in person at Hillel for Shabbat with incredible energy and delicious food?
-Friday night Shabbat at Hillel will begin at 5:45, with hors d’oeuvres and mocktails served in the lobby.
+Friday night Shabbat at Hillel begins at 5:30, with games and drinks served in the lobby.
 Shabbat services run from 6:00-7:00 on the 4th floor.
 Shabbat Dinner will start at 7:00 in the 3rd floor dining hall.
 You can come to any part of the night that you would like!
-Just make sure you sign up below by Thursday at 9:00 am to reserve your spot.
-CLICK HERE TO SIGN UP
+Please make sure you sign up below.

 Hosting Your Own Friday Night Shabbat Dinner